Longest Path in the Price Model: Numerical Methods and Results

 In order to simplify and accelerate the numerical analysis, for each new node $(t+1)$ added we drew nodes uniformly at random from an ``attachment list'' which we maintain.
-After we have chosen the source edges for the $m$ edges attached to the new vertex, we update our attachment list by adding each source node once for every edge, and we add $(pm/\pbar)$ references to the new node.
-This means we restrict our results to cases where $(pm/\pbar)$ is an integer.
+After we have chosen the source edges for the $m$ edges attached to the new vertex, we update our attachment list by adding each source node once for every edge, and we add $(\pbar/pm)$ references to the new node.
+This means we restrict our results to cases where $(\pbar/pm)$ is an integer.
 Drawing nodes uniformly from our attachment list means that we are choosing vertices according the the probability \eqref{PricePidef}.
 For the special case where there was no cumulative advantage, $p=0$, the attachment list was simply a list of the existing vertices where each is referenced once.
-A more detailed explanation in \appref{apricealg}.
+A more detailed explanation is given in Appendix B.1 of the Supplementary Information.

 For each node $s$, we also record values for the lengths of the reverse greedy path $\ellgr(s)$ and the longest path $\ellmax(s)$.
 When adding a new node $t$, it is simple to look at the values of the lengths of these paths to the $m$ nodes attached to the new node.
 From that information, it is simple to record the lengths of these paths to the new vertex, $\ellgr(t)$ and $\ellmax(t)$.
 Storing and manipulating these results proved to be more of a limiting factor than the speed to produce them.
 We produced results for networks of up to $10^8$ nodes.